Roblox Apeirophobia codes (August 2022)

 Optional Apeirophobia buffs

-Get a team together, communicate clearly, and try to escape the horrors of the backroom found in Roblox’ Apeirophobia with your sanity intact.
+Get a team together, communicate clearly, and try to escape the horrors of the backroom found in Roblox’s Apeirophobia with your sanity intact.